skfolio.optimization.DistributionallyRobustCVaR#

 Returns:

-Portfolio or Population of Portfolio estimated on X based on the fitted weights.
+The predicted Portfolio or Population based on the fitted weights.

 score(X, y=None)#

-Prediction score.
-If the prediction is a single Portfolio, the score is the Sharpe Ratio.
-If the prediction is a Population of Portfolio, the score is the mean of all the portfolios Sharpe Ratios in the population.
+Prediction score using the Sharpe Ratio.
+If the prediction is a single Portfolio, the score is its Sharpe Ratio.
+If the prediction is a Population, the score is the mean Sharpe Ratio across portfolios.

 Parameters: